frnrbt/ondorse-home/index.md

           and pushes you notifications in case of important corporate information updates, such as a UBO, shareholder or legal representative change.
-      - question: How can Ondorse help stay on top of asset freeze obligations?
+      - question: How can Ondorse help me stay on top of asset freeze obligations?
         answer: >
           Ondorse pushes you alerts in case of a true asset freeze match involving a connection (UBO, shareholder or legal representative)